← Back to projects

 Unfortunately the only screenshot of the full adder I had saved is cropped a little.

 The full adder bit-slice combines the two primitives.
-One NAND2 computes AB in parallel with the first XOR2 (P = A ⊕ B).
+One NAND2 (a two-input NAND gate) computes AB in parallel with the first XOR2 (P = A ⊕ B).
 That intermediate P feeds both the sum path (a second XOR2 producing S = P ⊕ Cin) and the carry path, where two right-hand NAND2 cells realize Cout = AB + Cin(A ⊕ B).

 Sharing P between sum and carry is what makes this topology efficient: the most expensive intermediate is computed once and reused.
-Eight of these bit-slices (plus a half adder at bit 0) make up the full 8-bit ripple-carry adder.
+Eight of these bit-slices are what make up the adder above.

 SPICE Results